dev-ritik/ShuffleWallpaper/README.md

 </div>

-Shuffle and set wallpaper for desktop and with a blurred one on lock &amp; login screen
+Shuffle and set wallpaper for desktop and with a blurred one on lock &amp; login screen Tested on Ubuntu 18.04 (LTS) and 19.10 (Latest Public release as of now).
+Supports default Nautilus File Manager.

 ## Installation:
 ```